KITmetricslab/covid19-forecast-hub-de/README.md

 ## Teams generating forecasts

-Currently we assemble forecasts from the following teams. *Note that not all teams are using the same ground truth data.* (used data source and forecast reuse license in brackets):
+Currently we assemble forecasts from the following teams. *Note that not all teams are using the same ground truth data.* (used truth data source and forecast reuse license in brackets):

 - [IHME](https://covid19.healthdata.org/united-states-of-america) (unclear; CC-AT-NC4.0) *Note that we are currently still facing some difficulties in the processing of the IHME files.*
 - [LANL](https://covid-19.bsvgateway.org/) (JHU; custom)